iTwin/itwinjs-core/docs/learning/ui/core/Slider.md

 - Tick marks
 - Tick labels

 **Note**: The Slider component uses various components from the [react-compound-slider](https://www.npmjs.com/package/react-compound-slider) package internally.
+This slider is Deprecated and the Slider from iTwinUI-react package should be used.

 ## Properties